wyne-ybanez/Fast-Travel/README.md

 - The website should be consistent and objective.
 It should communicate the reason as to what the website was created for using the text and video that plays in the background

-- There will be two 'call to action' buttons where the user can book a journey straight away or explore more on what the website is supposed to do/how to use it
+- There will be two 'call to action' buttons where the user can book a journey straight away or explore more on what the website is supposed to do/how to use it.

 [Screenshot](assets/readMe/landing-page.png)